vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/30_The_Quest_for_the_pAshupata_Weapon.md

 The iconography of the eastern face of the architrave, seen by visitors when they entered the temple complex, has been discussed in Bakker 2004c, 131–

 34, in particular its panel at the northern end, which, it was argued \(above, p.
-525\), contained a Dakṣiṇām¯urti.
+525\), contained a Dakṣiṇāmūrti.
 The latter interpretation still stands, but the person who is instructed in this mūrti  has to be reconsidered.

 At the time Bakker worked from a photograph kindly sent to him by Joanna Williams, which he re-published.
 20 Williams \(1982, 141\) had observed that:

-‘The subjects of the reverse \[i.e. eastern face\] of this same crossbar remain to be identifieḍ’ In a letter to Bakker she added to this that she wondered ‘whether the scene at the left end of this face might not represent the destruction of Dakṣa’s sacrifice’.21 Bakker \(2004, 132 ff.\) accepted this suggestion and interpreted the Dakṣiṇām¯urti scene as representing the initiation of King Dakṣa in the Pāśupatavrata.
+‘The subjects of the reverse \[i.e. eastern face\] of this same crossbar remain to be identifieḍ’ In a letter to Bakker she added to this that she wondered ‘whether the scene at the left end of this face might not represent the destruction of Dakṣa’s sacrifice’.21 Bakker \(2004, 132 ff.\) accepted this suggestion and interpreted the Dakṣiṇāmūrti scene as representing the initiation of King Dakṣa in the Pāśupatavrata.

 The present revision of this interpretation has been prompted by a visit to the excavation site at Nagarī by Bakker and Bisschop and a study of the architrave in the field \(15 January 2016\).
 For it turned out that the panel at the southern end \(E 1\), although incomplete since it has broken off at one-third, 19 Bhandarkar 1920, 139 thinks that ‘enough has been recovered to show that each broader side was originally divided into nine panels \[including garland bearers\]’.
 Bhandarkar’s reconstruction in Plate XXIII shows that he conjectures that one complete panel plus garland bearer is missing at the southern end.
 In view of the turn of the torsion between the third and fourth panels \(E 3–4, W 3–4\), we think this is less likely.
 An argument against our assumption, as voiced by Véronique Degroot, is that the architrave panels show alternating indentation and protrusion: panels E 2/W 5, E 4/W 3 and \(northern-most\) E 6/W 1 are protruding and so, assuming symmetry, one might expect a southern-most panel to be protruding as well.
 Another argument, however, against a missing 7th panel, in addition to the change in torsion, seems to be that the breaking point in the southern-most panel \(E 1/W 6\) corresponds with the crack in the northern-most panel \(E 6/W 1\), the positions where the architrave supposedly rested on its two posts.
 The collapse of the toraṇa  thus seems to have taken place by a break in the middle and at the two junctures.
 Six panels on each side makes sense according to the iconographical analysis offered in this article.
 If a 7th, lost panel was originally part of the architrave, the iconography of panels E 1 and W 6 that we conjecture may have been divided, broadly speaking, over two panels.